AuriRaven/complex_systems/README.md

 # Introduction to Complex Systems

-Repository for Complex Systems Lectures at C3 UNAM
+Repository for Max Aldana Complex Systems Lectures at C3 UNAM (2023)